-If someone dies at home, you should call their GP or an ambulance as soon as possible.
+If someone dies at home, you should call their GP or the NHS helpline 111 as soon as possible.
 The doctor will then be able to examine the deceased and confirm the death.
 Only then will they be able to issue the Medical Certificate and formal notice, offering you advice on the next steps.

 If someone dies abroad, you will need to register the death according to the regulations of the country in which your loved one has passed and get a consulate death certificate.
 You will also need to register the death in the UK.